Tax Filing Information

 There are many tax treaties between the United States and other countries.
 Such treaties may exempt earnings, scholarships, and stipends from taxes.
-Students receiving scholarships from Harvard will be sent information by e-mail from the Student Receivables Office, which includes information about the countries that have tax treaties with the United States.
-Researchers and faculty paid by Harvard must visit the Office of the Controller (OTC) for tax related information (see below).
+The Office of the Controller (OTC) will determine your tax status using a system called Glacier.
 Please note: In order to claim a tax treaty benefit you must have either a Social Security Number (SSN) or an Individual Tax Identification Number (ITIN).

 Office of the Controller

 The Office of the Controller is located at 1033 Massachusetts Avenue, 2nd floor in Cambridge.
 Phone: 617-495-8500, E-mail: email@example.com.
 UFS helps foreign nationals determine their tax residency status and apply for tax treaty benefits.

 Determining tax residency is important because it affects:

 - Amount of tax withheld from payments made by the University

 - Type of U.S. tax reporting documents to be received and filed